Why the pandemic is costing women more than men

 Provide re-entry programs, mentorship and training for women

 You might have noticed this already, but as life returns more and more back to normal, it’s likely companies will see more women applying for jobs, and some of these women may not have worked for many months due to childcare responsibilities or being laid off.

 To accommodate this, and prevent gender disparity in the workplace, some businesses have already introduced re-entry programs and mentorship for women — from skills development to tech support.

 One company offering this is IBM.
 It’s expanding its “returnship program” that aims to hire and train women who have had to step back from employment during the pandemic.

 Rethink the way you write job ads

 But there are tools out there to weed out unintentional bias.
-One of these is Textio, an AI-powered writing enhancement service that analyses job descriptions highlighting words often perceived as masculine or feminine.
+One of these is Datapeople, an AI-powered writing enhancement service that analyses job descriptions highlighting words often perceived as masculine or feminine.

 It’s women that have faced the brunt of the pandemic and its lockdowns, and it’s even worse for women of colour.
 As we edge back into normality, it’s over to governments and businesses to provide an easy route back into the workplace for women.